-So, if you are playing a mono-coloured blue deck without any artifact creatures, you could be in a lot of trouble facing a different colored deck utilizing intimidate!
+So, if you are playing a mono-colored blue deck without any artifact creatures, you could be in a lot of trouble facing a different colored deck utilizing intimidate!

 Intimidate vs Colourless Creature (Non-Artifact)

-In Magic: The Gathering, creatures generally belong to at least one of the five colours represented in the game.
-However, some creatures are colourless.
+In Magic: The Gathering, creatures generally belong to at least one of the five colors represented in the game.
+However, some creatures are colorless.

 However, if Barrage Tyrant were somehow able to gain intimidate, the Bladetusk Boar would also be powerless to block it.
-This is because, again, the two cards do not share a colour.
+This is because, again, the two cards do not share a color.